Return to the Newsroom

 Czech

 We would like to inform you that from 2020 the application of VAT for cross-border EU-trade has underwent significant changes.
-These are known as “quick fixes”, a set of transitional measures that will be applicable until a final VAT system is established within the EU.
+These are known as quick fixes in VAT for the Czech Republic, a set of transitional measures that will be applicable until a final VAT system is established within the EU.

 As of 1 January 2020, all EU Member States were obliged to implement quick fixes into their national legislation in connection with the amendment to the European VAT Directive.
 These “quick fixes” are intended to contribute to the harmonization and simplification of VAT rules on intra-EU trade in goods.